what is solar radiation?

 agricultural

-For agricultural researchers, radiation sensors can help study the effects of solar radiation on crop growth and development.
+For agricultural researchers, radiation sensors can help study the effects of solar electromagnetic radiation on crop growth and development.
 Different crops have different demands for solar radiation at different growth stages.

 building trades